elyrank/spring-boot-tutorial/README.md

 metrics are cool, by for websocket we don't have a built in metric for number of messages so lets add one:

-lets just "get this service from somewhere":
+lets just autowire the service to get it:
 ```
 @Autowired
 CounterService counterService;